Hugh1996/caesars-challenge-pp2/README.md

 ## User Stories

-- First Time Visitor Goals
+- First Time User Goals

-  - As a first time visitor, I want to be able to easily understand the main purpose of the website.
+  - As a first time user, I want a brief introduction available that explains how to navigate and take the quiz, so I can quickly understand how it works.

-  - As a first time visitor, I want to be able to easily navigate through the site.
+  - As a first time user, I want an intuitive inteface to be able to start the quiz without any confusion.

-  - As a first time visitor, I want to know what the site offers.
+  - As a first time user, I want the questions to cover a broad range of topics related to the Roman Empire, providing me with a comprehensive quiz experience.

-- Returning Visitor Goals
+- Returning User Goals

+  - As a returning user, I want the quiz to contain new and different questions each time I return, ensuring the experience remains fresh and challenging.

+  - As a returning user, I want to be able to start the quiz without having to view an introduction, as I am already familiar with how the quiz works.

-  -
+- Frequent User Goals

+  - As a frequent user, I want a wide pool of questions, to prevent encountering the same questions too often.

 ## Design